jank-lang/jank-lang.org/resources/src/blog/2026-05-08-optimization.md

                                        {:name v17 :op :ret :value v16 :type "jank::runtime::object_ref"}]}]}]}
 ```

 So we have three blocks in our function.
-We start at the `entry` block, we grab
+We start at the `entry` block.
+We grab
 our parameter `n` and the literal `1` and we do our `<=` check, which has been
 inlined as a `cpp/call` instruction which returns `bool`.